-Field Description Label A user-friendly name for the data source displayed in the Salesforce user interface.
-Name A unique identifier used to refer to this external data source definition through the API.
+Field Description Enterprise Label A user-friendly name for the data source displayed in the Salesforce user interface.
+Unlimited Editions Name A unique identifier used to refer to this external data source definition through the API.
 The Name field can contain only underscores and alphanumeric characters.
-It must be unique, begin with a letter, not include spaces, not end with an underscore, and not contain two consecutive underscores. Туре Choose Files Connect: Google Drive Identity Type The identity type used to authenticate to the external data source.
+It must be unique, begin with a letter, not include spaces, not end with an underscore, and not contain two consecutive underscores.
+USER PER To define o source: • "Custo Туре Choose Files Connect: Google Drive Identity Type The identity type used to authenticate to the external data source.
 Select Per User to require separate credentials for each user who accesses the data source.
 (Administrators must enable the data source for specific permission sets and profiles.
 Users then enter their credentials when first accessing the data source) Select Named Principal to use the same set of credentials for every user who accesses the data source from Salesforce.
 Authentication Protocol The protocol used to access Google Drive.
 Select OAuth 2.0 .
 Authentication Provider Enter the Google Drive authentication provider.